 Developing the Database

 Sullivan used keyword searches of publicly available online content to identify more than 1,000 product counterfeiting schemes in the U.S. with indictments from 2000-2015.
 Of these 1,000 schemes, 196 met the inclusion requirements for the Product Counterfeiting Database because they were associated with the pharmaceutical, electronic, and food industries.
-They then categorized the 196 schemes by type of offender, victim, criminal charge, location of the crime, and specific counterfeited product.
+They then categorized the 196 schemes by if the offense was committed by an individual or business, victim, criminal charge, location of the crime, and specific counterfeited product.

 Ultimately, the Product Counterfeiting Database will be archived at the National Archive of Criminal Justice Data and serve as a foundation of data that other researchers will add to and eventually form evidence-based lessons to inform local and federal anti-counterfeiting strategies.